RevitaAI/revitaai.github.io/publications.md

 ### Our work on Model Sustainability:
 -->

-- __Grammatical Error Correction for Sentence-level Assessment in Language Learning__
+- __Grammatical error correction for sentence-level assessment in language learning__
   - Anisia Katinskaia, Roman Yangarber (2023)
   - BEA: 18th Workshop on building educational applications
   - ACL: 61st Conference of the Association for Computational Linguistics (Toronto)